AdobeDocs/document-services/src/pages/index.md

 Effortlessly create contracts, agreements, invoices, sales proposals, and more with Document Generation API.
 Using Microsoft Word templates and your own data, you can produce dynamic documents with conditional text, images, lists, and tables.
-Signature workflows are a cinch with the Adobe Sign integration, and Document Generation is included with PDF Services API.
+Signature workflows are a cinch with the Adobe Acrobat Sign integration, and Document Generation is included with PDF Services API.

 - [Try the demo](https://adobe.com/go/dcdocgen_api_demo)